The Homogenization Problem in LLMs: Towards Meaningful Diversity in AI Safety: Abstract

 \section{Abstract}

-Generative AI models reproduce the biases in the training data and can further amplify them through mode collapse.
-We refer to the resulting harmful loss of diversity as homogenization.
-Our position is that homogenization should be a primary concern in AI safety.
-We introduce \textit{xeno-reproduction} as the strategy that mitigates homogenization.
-For auto-regressive LLMs, we formalize xeno-reproduction as a structure-aware diversity pursuit.
-Our contribution is foundational, intended to open an essential line of research and invite collaboration to advance diversity.
+Generative AI models reproduce the human biases in their training data and further amplify them through mechanisms such as mode collapse.
+The loss of diversity produces \emph{homogenization}, which not only harms the minoritized but impoverishes everyone.
+We argue homogenization should be a central concern in AI safety.
+To meaningfully characterize homogenization in Large Language Models (LLMs), we introduce a framework that allows stakeholders to encode their context and value system.
+We illustrate our approach with an experiment that surfaces gender bias in an LLM (Claude 3.5 Haiku) on an open-ended story prompt.
+Building from queer theory, we formalize homogenization in terms of \emph{normativity}.
+Borrowing language from feminist theory, we introduce the concept of \emph{xeno-reproduction} as a class of tasks for mitigating homogenization by promoting diversity.
+Our work opens a collaborative line of research that seeks to understand and advance diversity in AI.